Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Discussion

 \section{Discussion}

-In this paper, we established the stability and convergence of a family of asynchronous SA algorithms and demonstrated their application in average-reward RL for SMDPs.
-Our stability analysis extends a method of Borkar and Meyn to address more general noise conditions than previously considered in their framework, resolving stability questions in existing RL algorithms.
-Building on a dynamical-systems approach of Hirsch and Bena\"{i}m, our convergence analysis provides new characterizations of the shadowing properties of asynchronous SA.
-Leveraging these results, we introduced a generalized RVI Q-learning algorithm and proved its convergence in average-reward WCom SMDPs, thereby further advancing RL techniques.
+In this paper, we established the stability and convergence of a class of asynchronous SA algorithms under more general noise conditions than previously considered.
+Our stability analysis extends a method of Borkar and Meyn, resolving open questions about the stability of such algorithms in average-reward RL.
+To sharpen the convergence analysis, we developed new characterizations of the shadowing properties of asynchronous SA by building on a dynamical systems approach of Hirsch and Bena\"{i}m.
+These results provide a theoretical foundation for the analysis of an important class of RL algorithms based on relative value iteration (see \cite{WYS24,YWS25} for related developments).

-While we have focused on partially asynchronous schemes relevant to average-reward RL, certain ideas from our stability analysis---particularly the construction of auxiliary scaled processes using stopping techniques---could potentially apply to a broader range of asynchronous schemes, including those discussed in \cite{Bor98}, given appropriate choices of the function $h$.
-Finally, as noted earlier, an important direction for future research is to extend our results to distributed computation frameworks that account for communication delays.
+Although our focus has been on partially asynchronous update schemes relevant to average-reward RL, certain techniques—particularly the construction of auxiliary scaled processes using stopping arguments—may prove useful for broader classes of asynchronous schemes, including those discussed in \cite{Bor98}, given suitable choices of the function $h$.
+Future work may explore these possibilities, as well as potential extensions to distributed computation frameworks with communication delays.

 \counterwithin{equation}{section} {A.\arabic{equation}} \counterwithin{mylemma}{section} {A.\arabic{mylemma}} \counterwithin{myassumption}{section} {A.\arabic{myassumption}}

 \titleformat{\section}{\normalfont \bfseries}{\appendixname:}{1em}{}